Need an abortion clinic?

 How do you know if a clinic is safe?

-Some pregnant people may choose informal or ‘backstreet’ providers to access abortion services.
-These services may not be safe and treatments may not be effective.
+Some pregnant people may choose informal or ‘backstreet’ abortion services.
+These services may not be safe, and treatments may not be effective.
 We advise that you try to find a doctor or nurse who is properly trained and registered.

 To check if your provider is legitimate, you can ask for their registration number.

-For doctors this is called a HPCSA number.
+For doctors this is called an HPCSA number.
 You can check the validity of the number here.

 For nurses, this is called a SANCA number and you can check the validity of the number here.
 If a nurse does not appear in this register they may not be safe.